What is FluidForming Sheet Metal Forming?

-Sheet Metal Forming With FluidForming
+Precision Metal Forming

 High-Pressure Sheet Metal Forming

-Once clamping pressure has been established, water is introduced into the FormBalancer with pressures of up to 4000 bar/60,000 psi — that’s more than 4x the maximum pressures typically used in legacy hydroforming.
+Once clamping pressure has been established, water is introduced into the FormBalancer with pressures of up to 4,000 bar/60,000 psi — that’s more than 4x the maximum pressures typically used in legacy hydroforming!

-Depending on geometry, the sheet metal can be locked in place or allowed to flow freely into the die cavity.
+Depending on the geometry of the component, the sheet metal can be locked in place or allowed to flow freely into the die cavity.
 The metal is then stretched evenly — and virtually without friction — into the cavity.